jdiclemente/prodigy-to-documentation-site/src/pages/docs/assignments.md

 description: This guide will walk you through the assignment functions in Prodigy
 ---

-This guide will walk you through creating assignements and reporting on creating assignments.
+This guide will walk you through creating assignments and reporting on creating assignments.
 {%videoplayer src="https://cdn.jwplayer.com/videos/ZACPRtRs-oKF7OKp9.mp4" poster="https://s3.amazonaws.com/media.prodigyems.com/images/docs-video-posters/assignments.png" /%}
 ---
 ## Create Assignment